 The termination is necessary for the person's welfare and the person's needs cannot be met by Mains’l.

-The safety of the person or other people is endangered and positive support strategies were attempted and have not achieved and effectively maintained safety for the person or others.
+The safety of the person;other people in the program, or staff is endangered and positive support strategies were attempted and have not achieved and effectively maintained safety for the person or others.

-The health of the person or others would otherwise be endangered.
+The health of the person,others in the program, or staff would otherwise be endangered.

 Mains’l has not been paid for services.